Upcoming Events

 - Investigating the dynamic nature of multiple risk assessment instruments in a forensic mental health hospital

-Dr. Jennifer Piel will host a session for interested residents to discuss rotations and opportunities in forensic mental health.
-Residents who participated in forensic rotations will briefly summarize their experiences.
-Both residents and instructors will be available for questions and and discussion.
+Dr. Jennifer Piel will host a session for interested UW psychiatry residents to discuss rotations and opportunities in forensic mental health.
+Residents who participated in forensic rotations will be available to summarize their experiences.
+Both residents and instructors will be available for questions and discussion.

 This webinar, hosted by the Treatment Advocacy Center, features Dr. Sarah Kopelovich, core faculty member of the Center for Mental Health, Policy, and the Law.
 She will discuss CBT for psychosis, an evidence-based treatment that addresses the distress of experiencing psychosis and functional impairments.
 Research shows that it can reduce hospitalization, increase medication adherence, and increase insight, which makes it an ideal therapeutic partner to assisted outpatient treatment.

-Cheryl Wills, MD, child and forensic psychiatrist and chair of the APA task force on structural racism, will discuss topics related to race, policing, and mental illness including the gap in knowledge of how intrinsic and extrinsic biases in medicine and law enforcement affect healthcare outcomes in members of minority groups, including people who have mental disorders.
-She will describe concerns about how law enforcement officials interact with people in MH crisis, examine the emotional effects of the interaction between law enforcement officials and minoritized group members, including individuals who have mental disorders, and describe how organized medicine’s approach to addressing racism can inform law enforcement’s strategy.
+Cheryl Wills, MD, child and forensic psychiatrist and chair of the APA task force on structural racism, will discuss topics related to race, policing, and mental illness, including the gap in knowledge of how intrinsic and extrinsic biases in medicine and law enforcement affect healthcare outcomes in members of minority groups, including people who have mental disorders.

 Although all are welcome, this event is particularly aimed for trainees in mental health disciplines, other healthcare programs, law, and criminal justice.
 The format will be informal and is intended for trainees to ask questions about forensic mental health, training in this subspecialty, and what it is like to work in forensic mental health settings.
 Cheryl Wills, MD, has nationally-recognized expertise in adult, child, and forensic psychiatry, as well as organized medicine and advocacy.